 The Fidelity Individual Savings Account ("ISA") is offered and managed by Financial Administration Services Limited.
 The Fidelity Investment Trust Share Plan is managed by FIL Investments International.
 Both companies are authorised and regulated by the Financial Services Authority.

-The Fidelity Investment Trust Share Plan is administered by BNP Paribas Securities Services and shares will be held in the name of Puddle Dock Nominees Limited.
+The Fidelity Investment Trust Share Plan is administered by Bank of New York Mellon and shares will be held in the name of Bank of New York Nominees Limited.